pnorbert/adiosvm/README.txt

     password: adios
     Log in automatically: yes, because this is a tutorial vm

+    Note: if you use a computer name other than adiosVM, make sure you substitute for the name everywhere in this document (e.g. Flexpath install)

    - Instead of restart, shut down and remove the linux DVD, start again
      - Click left-top icon (Dash Home) and search for Terminal
        - start it and immediately on the icon in the tray: right-click and "Lock to Launcher"